 Fast forward some to Insub Fest, and Bobby Joe Ebola’s playing.
 So I shot their set, and I went up to Dan after to shake hands and tell him I liked their set.
 And we were talking a bit, eventually we talked about this festival, and he says “oh I saw that, that was cool.”
 And I mentioned to him, and to Corbett that hey, if you guys ever need any artwork done, look me up.

 So then… early this year, I think, Corbett gets in touch with me, and they need a book cover.
 They’re doing this songbook project, it’s a bunch of their songs with the lyrics and chords, and then all of these illustrations, and some little stories about touring and whatnot.
 They were meeting with the publisher, and they needed a book cover, and they needed it in like 3 or 4 days.
 And his art direction was “can you draw me a rabbit smoking a cigarette.”
 So we ended up with this.

-And Corbett loved it, but if you’re paying attention, you might notice that’s not the cover I showed earlier.
+And Corbett was into it, but if you’re paying attention, you might notice that’s not the cover I showed earlier.
 The publisher hated it.
-They were going to have someone else do the cover and art direct the interior stuff (which ended up working out great).
+They were going to have Jason Chandler do the cover and art direct the interior stuff (which ended up working out great).
 And Corbett felt super bad, but I told him it’s business, and no hard feelings, and I hope you guys sell a million copies of the thing.
 And I meant it.
 They’re nice dudes, and I like to see nice people do well.

 *coughcough Buy it coughcough*

 So a few months later, Corbett emails me again.
 I know that cover thing didn’t work out, but we’d really love it if you could do some of the interior illustrations.
 And I said sure, I’d love to.
 So that’s how I went from doing a poster for a festival in London, to having some of my work in the same book as Winston Smith, and Jason from Horrible Comics, and Mitch Clem, and a ton of people that are way more talented than me.